Thursday, December 11, 2008

 Best seen from a tour boat.
 Proximity, a key to waterfall viewing, is not allowed.
 They were no Gullfoss.
 You can't get your feet wet.

-Ginger Strand's Inventing Niagara covers all the major components of waterfall management: building tourist traps, altering the landscape to accommodate throngs of people,
+Ginger Strand's Inventing Niagara covers all the major components of waterfall management: building tourist traps, altering the landscape to accommodate throngs of people, sending weird things over the falls, and polluting.

 Tuesday, August 19, 2008